-Dr. Marc Ruel is Division Head of Cardiac Surgery and the endowed chair of Cardiac Surgery Research at the University of Ottawa Heart Institute.
+Dr. Marc Ruel is a professor and the endowed chair of minimally invasive cardiac research in the Division of Cardiac Surgery at the University of Ottawa Heart Institute.

 Dr. Ruel received his medical degree in 1994, and his board certification in cardiac surgery from the Royal College of Physicians and Surgeons of Canada in 2000.
 He subsequently pursued minimally invasive surgery and basic science training at Harvard University, where he also completed a master’s degree in public health.
 Dr. Ruel later returned to Harvard for leadership courses.

 Dr. Ruel is a professor in the Department of Surgery and in the Department of Cellular and Molecular Medicine at the University of Ottawa.
 A seasoned heart surgeon, innovator, and researcher, the focus of Dr. Ruel’s career has been to make cardiac surgery less invasive, more evidence-based, and performed with better patient outcomes.
 Dr. Ruel has pioneered multi-vessel minimally invasive coronary artery bypass surgery worldwide, as well as several other cardiac surgical techniques.
 The BioEngineering and Therapeutic Solutions (BEaTS) laboratory research program founded by Dr. Ruel at the start of his career has also achieved translational impact and is now expertly led by Dr. Erik Suuronen and Dr. Emilio Alarcon.